 Many people are under the impression that if they employ an 'illegal', a person without legal residency or citizenship in Costa Rica, that they many ignore these laws.
 They cannot.
 While an illegal may be less likely to file a complaint, it happens often enough that you should exercise good judgment here.

 Aguinaldo is the Christmas bonus.
 Bonus though, is not a good word as this bonus is really a salary.
 It is not optional and all employers must pay it.
 This means that as an employer, you are really paying 13 months of salary.
-Aguinaldo is based one one months salary and that salary must comply with the minimum wage laws based on occupation.
+Aguinaldo is based one one one months salary (averaged) and that salary must comply with the minimum wage laws based on occupation.
 It is pro-rated if the if the employee is not employed a full year.